Fireye04/coffee/content/blog/git-for-the-layperson.md

 git push
 ```

 This is the quickest way to get your code from your pc to the remote where other people want it!
 Notably, push only works on commits!
 It won't do shit on diffs, even staged ones.
 Pushing will push your local branch to the linked branch on remote, usually of the same name.
+Generally, it's impolite to push directly to a branch that someone is using without asking permission.
+Instead, consider a pull request, or sending them a message.

 Wow!
 Can I push to any branch, you definitely didn't ask?
 No!
 Never ever ever ever, ever ever ever push directly to main.